Jexactyl/.github/profile/README.md

 # We are Jexactyl.

-Jexactyl is an open-source, feature-rich fork of [Pterodactyl Panel](https://pterodactyl.io) which includes several features and improvements over existing software.
+Jexactyl is an open-source, feature-rich fork of [Pterodactyl](https://pterodactyl.io) which includes several features and improvements over existing software.
 It includes features such as:
+- UI/UX improvements
+  -
 - User registration
   - Supports email and Discord OAuth methods
   - Users can be approved or denied by an admin (optional, configurable)